-The Exchange Programme for Abdominal Imaging Fellowship offers an opportunity to complement subspecialisation training in abdominal imaging or an existing structured fellowship programme, through exchange, in this field of radiology.The three months exchange programme will provide an intense modular training in all areas of abdominal imaging, including conventional radiology and fluoroscopy, sonography, CT, MRI, and image-guided biopsies and therapeutic interventions.
+The Exchange Programme for Abdominal Radiology Fellowship offers an opportunity to complement subspecialisation training in abdominal radiology or an existing structured fellowship programme, through exchange, in this field of radiology.The three-month exchange programme will provide an intense modular training in all areas of abdominal radiology, including conventional radiology and fluoroscopy, sonography, CT, MRI, and image-guided biopsies and therapeutic interventions.

 Number of available places

-During 2014 ten programmes will be offered and organised through ESOR and the successful applicant will receive a grant jointly provided from ESR/ESOR and ESGAR.
+During 2015, three programmes will be offered and organised through ESOR and the successful applicant will receive a grant jointly provided from ESR/ESOR and ESGAR.

 - This exchange programme applies to radiologists within the first three years after certification, who desire to become subspecialist radiologists.